pacha/spekulatio-old/README.md

     </head>
     <body>
         <section id="content">
-            {{ content }}
+            {{ node.content }}
         </section>
         <section id="author">
-            Page created by {{ data.author }} on {{ data.date }}.
+            Page created by {{ node.data.author }} on {{ node.data.date }}.
         </section>
     </body>
 </html>
 ```

 This template file is used to generate the file `index.html` out of
-`index.rst`.
-To do so, Spekulatio passes three variables to it:
+`index.rst` and Spekulatio passes a single object to it: ``node``.

+A node represents the page you're rendering at that moment in the content tree
+and it allows you to access the particular content of the page within the
+template:

+* `node.content`: is the content of the RestructuredText file converted to HTML.

-* `data`: a dictionary with the metadata specified in `index.rst`
+* `node.data`: is a dictionary with the metadata passed as front-matter (eg.
+  you can access a key `foo` with `node.data.foo`).
+Since metadata is very
+  frequently accessed from the template, there's a shortcut `data` passed to the
+  template too pointing to the data dictionary (ie. `data.foo` is the same as
+  `node.data.foo`).

+Actually, nodes represent both directories and pages of your content tree, and
+you can navigate through them using the following properties:

+* `node.parent`: parent node of the current one being rendered.

+* `node.children`: for a directory node, all children nodes

+* `node.next`: next node (breadth-first order)

+* `node.prev`: previous node (breadth-first order)

-* `content`: the content of `index.rst` rendered as HTML
+* `node.root`: root node of the content tree
-* `node`: a structure that we can use to build navigation links (eg. _next_ or
-  _previous_ links in a list of documents).
-Since we don't need those links here,
-  the template doesn't use this one.

-You can see in the template how these variables are used to specify where we
-want the information to appear once the page is rendered.
+Accessing other nodes can be useful to build menus or breadcrumb links.

 Now, we're ready to generate our site using the following command:
 ```